For couples, VA workshop can be a lifesaver

 “I just want her to know me,” he said, wiping away tears.
 “That’s what I got out of that program.
 She looks at me like I’m somebody.
 I really want to make her happy.”

-The couple will continue “Warrior to Soulmate,” and Wright is pursuing PTSD treatment at the VA.
-They both have hopes of future together, including marriage.
+The couple will continue “Warrior to Soul Mate,” and Wright is pursuing PTSD treatment at the VA.
+They both have hopes of a future together, including marriage.

 “I want to show him there’s a better life out there,” Grant said.
 “We have a big life in front of us.”